 Located north of the city, the Ontario Science Centre has been a favourite for decades.
 There are great hands-on science exhibits and spectacular displays.

-Walking through the Living Earth exhibits seriously feels like you are walking through a real rainforest.
+Walking through the Living Earth exhibit feels like you are walking through a real rainforest.

 It has Toronto’s only Planetarium and there is an OMNIMAX Theatre showing new films regularly.

-Location: 770 Don Mills Road North York: Take the Subway Line 2 to Pape Station, transfer to Bus 25 North to Don Mills at St. Dennis.
-Or take an Uber, or ride a bike!
+- Location: 770 Don Mills Road North York: Subway Line 2 to Pape Station, transfer to Bus 25 North to Don Mills at St. Dennis.
+Or grab an Uber, or ride a bike!

 4. Hockey Hall of Fame

-Canada loves its hockey and you can celebrate everything hockey at the Hockey Hall of Fame located at the foot of Yonge and Front Street.
+Canada loves its hockey and Toronto is home to the Hockey Hall of Fame located at the foot of Yonge and Front Street.

 5. Ontario Place

-I am so glad that they re-opened Ontario Place at Toronto’s Waterfront.
-Located at the CNE Grounds on the Lakeshore, it’s an excellent place to spend an afternoon.
+Located at the CNE Grounds on the Lakeshore, Ontario Place an excellent place to spend an afternoon.

-It has one of the best outdoor festival stages in Toronto at Budweiser Stage attracting big names performing in an intimate setting (We’ve seen Aerosmith and the Killers here and it was awesome!)
+It has one of the best outdoor festival stages in Toronto at Budweiser Stage attracting big names performing in an intimate setting.
 And there’s an IMAX theatre.

-Location: 955 Lakeshore West BLVD – Take the 514 Streetcar out to Dufferin Gate Loop.
+- Location: 955 Lakeshore West BLVD – Hop on the 514 Streetcar out to Dufferin Gate Loop.
 Or ride a bike along the waterfront trail.

 When planning your Toronto sightseeing excursions you must include museums in your Itinerary.